wballard/starphleet/index.md

 NPM_FLAGS | string | Starphleet uses a custom `npm` registry to just plain run faster, you can use your own here with `--registry <url>`
 AWS_ACCESS_KEY_ID | string | Used for AWS access
 AWS_SECRET_ACCESS_KEY | string | Used for AWS access
+EC2_INSTANCE_SIZE | string | Override the size of EC2 instance with this variable

 ## .env
 Services themselves can have variables, these are inspired by Heroku,